timescale/docs/timescaledb/tutorials/custom-timescaledb-dashboards.md

 TimescaleDB is a powerful relational database for time-series data, bringing the full spectrum of tools and dashboards available for PostgreSQL.

-In this tutorial you learned how to collect hypertables metadata from timescaledb internals.
+In this tutorial you learned how to collect hypertables metadata from TimescaleDB internals.
 Expose it through GraphQL and fetch the data using a React client.

 You can get the full code for this project from [this GitHub repo][repo-example].